FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/quick_programming.rst

 The second method often appears when multiple commands of the same type are issued.
 We add the Add button and display the added command content function for this type of command.
 Click the Add button to add an instruction.
 The Added Instructions display all added instructions.
 Click "Apply" to save the added instructions to the opened file on the right.

-Click the Start button to run the program; click the Stop button to stop the program; click the Pause/Resume button to pause/resume the program; when the program is running, the currently executed program node is highlighted in gray.
+Click the Start button to run the program; click the Stop button to stop the program; click the Pause/Resume button to pause/resume the program; when the program is running, the currently executed program node is highlighted in green.

 In manual mode, click the first icon on the right side of the node to make the robot execute the instruction alone, and the second icon is to edit the node content.